-The following Article by Jeff Salton has been sent to me by a colleague.
+The following article by Jeff Salton about worker rip-off has been sent to me by a colleague.
 Thanks Jeff for highlighting this issue and pending legislation if Jay Weatherall gets re-elected.

 High profile offenders

 There have been many recent high profile examples of systemic wage theft from the franchisees of companies like 7-Eleven and Caltex.
 Last year, the National Temporary Migrant Work Survey found widespread underpayment of wages to temporary migrants in the food and hospitality industries.
 Alarmingly, a 2016 report from Industry Super Australia found Australian workers were being short-changed $3.6 billion a year in compulsory superannuation payments.
 The government says the new criminal offence is part of a suite of workplace protections introduced into South Australia, including labour hire licensing laws and a new offence of industrial manslaughter.

 “Labor will ensure employers who deliberately withhold wages and superannuation from their staff are appropriately punished,” Mr Weatherill said.
 The legislation will apply to deliberate underpayment of staff and not to cases of genuine error by employers.

 The Wages and Superannuation chapters in the Employment Law Practical Handbook have both just been updated with the latest legal information so you have no real excuse for not knowing what your workers are entitled to.
 Ensure you are getting it right by checking against the information in these chapters.
 Don’t rely on what you think is right or what others in industry may have told you.
 It’s a tiny investment compared to the financial penalties being handed out by courts after successful prosecutions by the Fair Work Ombudsman and regulators.